• Free shipping on all orders

 Learn more »

 Finding a lump on your dog can be a terrifying moment.
 But it is not always as bad as it seems, and resolving it doesn’t have to cost the earth!
-If you’re a dog owner, it’s important to know about lipomas,1 which are non-cancerous growths that can develop in your furry friend.
+If you’re a dog owner, it’s important to know about lipomas,1 which are non-cancerous fat tissue growths that can develop in your furry friend.
 They are also called fatty lumps.
 These occur in humans too and generally, they aren’t anything to worry about.
 However, in a small percentage of cases, they can require more careful handling.

 Lipomas usually form near the surface of the skin, but can also appear in deeper tissues.
-Obviously, any growth that forms around internal organs is more of a concern.
+Any growth that forms around internal organs is more of a concern.
 While certain breeds are more prone to developing lipomas, any dog can get them.
 They are quite commonplace, and their removal is pretty routine.

 Divider 2